London likely to move into toughest tier of COVID-19 restrictions - BBC

 Data published last week showed case rates per 100,000 people in London stood at 191.8, putting the city ahead of regions that have stricter rules in place, such as the West Midlands.

 Based on that data, the government raised concerns about the spread of the virus in London schools and announced a programme of mass testing.
-On Sunday, one region of the capital unilaterally decided to close its schools altogether.
+Two regions of the capital have unilaterally decided to close their schools altogether.

 Reporting by William James; Editing by Kate Holton, Guy Faulconbridge and Alex Richardson